dhpour/cpia/README.md

   year = {2021}
 }
 ```
+## FST word rule structure; informal and formal
+How the rules of words are developed to make FSTs are explained in `Thesis`: `docs/thesis.pdf`
 ## Secondary FSTs
 These FSTs are designed for covering out-of-vocabulary informal/noisy words and are explained in The OOV `Identification of Informal Persian words`: `docs/informal-oov.pdf`
 ### Citation